abhi3700/sol-playground/README.md

 - **Gelato** (transaction scheduling) like tool: [**Clockwork**](https://docs.clockwork.xyz/about/readme)
   > Developers can use Clockwork to schedule transactions and automate smart-contracts without relying on centralized infrastructure.
 This allows developers to build more complex and robust applications on Solana.
+- Remix like IDE for Solana - https://beta.solpg.io/

 ## Troubleshoot